Monthly Archives: May 2018

 The campaign is being spearheaded by the Funky Pigeon’s graphic designer Amy, who received a supportive card from her Grandma while she had post-natal depression and realised we send way more “Get Well” cards for physical illnesses than mental illnesses.

-Inspired by this, Funky Pigeon are launching a product range full of
+Inspired by this, Funky Pigeon are launching a product range full of messages

 Posted: May 09, 2018